-This 'walk-through' example demonstrates how to use Enterprise Architect's Schema Composer to perform basic operations of adding classes and selecting attributes to be included in a NIEM subset package.
+This 'walk-through' example demonstrates how to use Enterprise Architect's Schema Composer to perform basic operations of adding Classes and selecting attributes to be included in a NIEM subset Package.

-Ste Description p 1 Open an Enterprise Architect project that contains the NIEM 4.0 Reference Model and also the NIEM MPD Types.
-If you don't have such a project, then open a new project and load the Reference Model and MPD Types, using the Model Wizard .
-2 Using the Model Wizard , add a fresh copy of the NIEM 4 IEPD Starter Model to your project.
+Ste Description p 1 Open an Enterprise Architect project that contains the NIEM 5.0 Reference Model and also the NIEM IEPD Types.
+If you don't have such a project, then open a new project and load the Reference Model and IEPD Types, using the Model Wizard (Start Page 'Create from Pattern' tab).
+2 Using the Start Page 'Create from Pattern' tab (Model

-You should rename the object instance 'NIEM-MPD' to something more meaningful.
-When generating the MPD, the name of this object instance is used to name the root folder in which the MDP is created.
-If you wish, rename the Package 'NIEM 4 Starter Model' to something more appropriate as well.

-The starter model contains a Schema Composer artifact named 'Schema Composer profile - NIEM subset'.
+Wizard), add a fresh copy of the NIEM 5 IEPD Starter Model to your project.
+You should rename the object instance 'NIEM-IEPD' to something more meaningful.
+When generating the IEPD, the name of this object instance is used to name the root folder in which the IEDP is created.
+If you wish, rename the Package 'NIEM 5 Starter Model' to something more appropriate as well.
+3 The starter model contains a Schema Composer artifact named 'Schema Composer profile - NIEM 5 subset'.
 Locate this artifact in the Browser window, then double-click on it.
-This will open the Schema Composer and load the profile 'Schema Composer profile - NIEM subset'.
+This will open the Schema Composer and load the profile 'Schema Composer profile - NIEM 5 subset'.
 The lower part of the Schema Composer contains three columns.
 From left to right, they are labelled 'Classes', 'Attributes' and 'Schema'.

-Using the Browser window, locate the Package 'niem-core' in the NIEM 4.0 Reference Model.
+4 Using the Browser window, locate the Package 'niem-core' in the NIEM 5.0 Reference Model.
 Within that Package, locate the Class 'AircraftType'.
 Drag and drop 'AircraftType' onto the left-hand column of the Schema Composer (labelled 'Classes').
 You will notice that Classes 'ConveyanceType' and 'ItemType' are added automatically to the list of Classes.
 'ItemType' and 'ConveyanceType' are supertypes from which 'AircraftType' is derived.

-5 | Select AircraftType in the 'Classes' column.
+5 Select AircraftType in the 'Classes' column.
 You will notice that the center column, 'Attributes', displays the full list of attributes belonging to this Class.
 The attributes of the parent Classes are also listed.
 To include an attribute in the subset schema, you simply place a checkmark beside it.
 (You should choose only attributes of the Class that is currently selected in the 'Classes' list.
 If you require attributes of a parent Class, select that Class, then select its attributes.)
 Place a checkmark beside AircraftTailIdentification.
 The type of AircraftTailIdentification is IdentificationType.
 Notice that IdentificationType has been added to the list of Classes.
 Enterprise Architect automatically adds to the 'Classes' list, those classifiers that are referenced as types of the attributes you select.

-Select the Class IdentificationType in the left-hand column of the Schema Composer.
+6 Select the Class IdentificationType in the left-hand column of the Schema Composer.
 In the center column, place a check mark beside the attribute IdentificationID.
 The type of IdentificationID is 'string'.
 The type 'string' is a Primitive type - it is not added to the list of Classes.